-Like so many other websites, we use the Google Analytics service to receive anonymous aggregate data about our site’s visitors.
-Google Analytics tracks site usage and allows us to view information such as referring websites, keywords used to discover or access this site, and user actions on this site.
-This helps us understand our website’s traffic and improve our marketing and writing efforts so that we can hopefully reach more people.
+Like so many other sites, we use the Google Analytics service to receive anonymous aggregate data about our site’s visitors.
+Google Analytics tracks site usage and allows us to view information such as referring sites, keywords used to discover or access this site, and user actions on this site.
+This helps us understand this site’s traffic and improve our marketing and writing efforts so that we can hopefully reach more people.
 To help safeguard your privacy, we have IP Anonymization set up so that your IP address is made anonymous as soon as technically feasible at the earliest possible stage, and so that your full IP address is never written to disk at Google.
 Effective May 25, 2018, the user and event data retention period for this site is set to 14 months (the shortest possible option at this time) and it resets on new activity.
 If you want to opt out of Google Analytics tracking, you can install the Google Analytics opt-out browser add-on for the browsers that you use.

 9. INFORMATION YOU VOLUNTARILY SUBMIT TO THE SITE AND HOW WE USE IT

 In some cases we may collect additional categories of information relevant to those instances.
 The categories of information we may collect in those cases include: identifiers, internet or other electronic network activity information, and geolocation data.
 Descriptions of those cases and how we use the information you may voluntarily submit are in sections 9b through 9g.